kabtech/kab/recommended.md

 ----
 #### [Science360 Radio](https://nsf.gov/news/special_reports/apps/360_radio.jsp) | 24x7 stream of exceptional STEM podcasts

-A great service of the NSF.
+A noteworthy service of the NSF.
 What is happening in science is almost always encouraging and very often just amazing.
 This is a great audio companion.

 <br/>